Date(s) - 28/12/2018 - 31/12/2018

 |Surcharge||£10 if you are not a member of your national Go Association.
 This non-member surcharge is waived if this is your first Go tournament within Europe.|

-If the link to pre-register doesn’t work with your email client, please just send an email to email@example.com with your grade, club and country (together with your EGD PIN if you have one) and let us know if you are a full time student or under 18.
+If you want to informed if a place becomes available, please just send an email to email@example.com with your grade, club and country (together with your EGD PIN if you have one) and let us know if you are a full time student or under 18.

 Your initial McMahon score (MMS) will be set from your GoR as published on the date of the tournament.
 If you do not have a GoR you might be required to provide other evidence of your strength.
 Your initial MMS determines who you will play in the first round.
 If you do not think your GoR is accurate (for example, you are a quickly improving kyu player who hasn’t played in any recent tournaments) please email us with your preferred strength.